 California’s Future: Water

 Water management in California has always been challenging.
 The state’s variable climate is marked by long droughts and severe floods, with stark regional differences in water availability and demand.
 California’s “water grid”—the network of surface and groundwater storage and conveyance systems that connects most water use in the state—was designed to move water from wetter regions to population and farming centers in the Bay Area, the San Joaquin Valley, and Southern California, while also protecting residents from floods.

 As the state has changed, its water challenges have intensified.
-The Sacramento–San Joaquin Delta is a fragile link in the state’s water supply network, and a plan to address supply reliability, known as California WaterFix, faces many hurdles.
+The Sacramento–San Joaquin Delta is an increasingly fragile link in the state’s water grid.
 California’s extensive network of dams is aging.
 Agricultural demand is becoming less flexible, as farmers increase tree crops (especially nuts), which must be watered every year.
 Some poor—mostly rural— communities do not have safe drinking water.
-Conflicts are growing between human water use and water needed to support fish and other wildlife.
-And the latest cycle of droughts and floods provides a glimpse of an uncertain future under climate change.
+Conflicts are growing between human water use and water needed for fish and other wildlife.
+And the latest cycle of droughts and floods highlights the growing challenges of climate change.

 This publication is part of a briefing kit that highlights our state’s most pressing long-term policy challenges in 11 key areas: